ixdat/ixdat/docs/source/technique_docs/electrochemistry.rst

   potential is scanned through a certain range.
 - A ``calc_capacitance`` function which uses the two above to calculate capacitance in Farads.

-A common workflow is to read in cyclic voltammotry data as an ``ECMeasurement``, convert it to a ``CyclicVoltammogram`` with the ``as_cv()`` method, tell it when to increment the cycle with ``redefine_cycle()``, coplot potential and cycle vs time with ``plot_measurement()`` to see which cycle number to use, and then index to analyze or plot individual cycles.
+A common workflow is to read in cyclic voltammetry data as an ``ECMeasurement``, convert it to a ``CyclicVoltammogram`` with the ``as_cv()`` method, tell it when to increment the cycle with ``redefine_cycle()``, coplot potential and cycle vs time with ``plot_measurement()`` to see which cycle number to use, and then index to analyze or plot individual cycles.